 The character creation supports characters from Sartar, Esrolia, Grazelands, Prax, Old Tarsh, and Lunar Tarsh.
 The cults in the core book are Argan Argar, Babeester Gor, Chalana Arroy, Daka Fal, Eiritha, Engizi, Ernalda, Eurmal, Foundchild, Humakt, Issaries, Lhankor Mhy, Maran Gor, Odayla, Orlanth, Seven Mothers, Storm Bull, Waha, Yelm, Yelmalio, and Yinkin.
 The bestiary contains about 12 playable races.
-We can assume it will include the standard Gloranthan elder races like Mostali (Dwarves), Aldramyi (Elves), Uz (Trolls) among others.
-It will include Dulrulz (Ducks) but Broo are specifically not a playable race.
+We can assume it will include the standard Gloranthan elder races like Mostali (Dwarves), Aldramyi (Elves), and Uz (Trolls), among others.
+It will include Dulrulz (Ducks), but Broo is specifically not a playable race.

-The Glorantha setting has updated and the year is not 1621 anymore.
-Based on the RQ quickstart it looks like it’s about 1625.
-The Lunar Empire is no longer an occupying power and mixed Lunar/Lightbringer parties will be common.
+The Glorantha setting has been updated, and the year is not 1621 anymore.
+Based on the RQ quickstart, it looks like it’s about 1625.
+The Lunar Empire is no longer an occupying power, and mixed Lunar/Lightbringer parties will be common.
 The game’s power level is that of extraordinary characters though it should be able to scale.
-The time scale for campaigns is roughly one scenario per season something like Torchlight does.
-The cult books will have stories like Cults of Prax like “The Travels of Biturian Varosh”.
+The time scale for campaigns is roughly one scenario per season, like Torchlight.
+The cult books will have stories like Cults of Prax, like “The Travels of Biturian Varosh.”

 Second Wave of Books

 The second series of books will include:

 - The Heroes Book which provides support and frameworks for heroquesting using the RuneQuest rules